• Skip to main content

 September 11, 2020

 The pain from headaches and migraines can interfere with your daily life.
 You might not function at work as you should.
 The discomfort may even disrupt the time you spend with your family.
-When you understand the causes of serious headaches, you will know when you should visit a primary care physician or someone who is an expert in Wellington family practice.
+When you understand the causes of serious headaches, you will know when you should visit a primary care provider or someone who is an expert in Wellington family practice.
 The most common causes are:

 1. Brain Infection